 “Well, perhaps that wasn’t my wife after all; the description hardly fits, wouldn’t you agree?”
 I tilted my beard in a menacing way that seemed appropriate for a future evil vizier, but the old jeweler didn’t react.
-Perhaps such effortlessly villainous gestures need practice, I reflected; or perhaps one needs to behead a certain number of barbers to find the perfect trim.
+Perhaps effortlessly villainous gestures require practice, I reflected; or perhaps one needs to behead a certain number of barbers to find the perfect trim.

-“Sweet pomegranate of my heart,” I sang out in the tone of a devoted but impatient husband embarked on a clothing adventure whose duration greatly exceeded his wives’ promises.
+“Sweet pomegranate of my heart,” I sang out in the tone of a devoted but impatient husband embarked on a shopping adventure whose duration greatly exceeded his wives’ promises.
 “Are you sure that scarf will still be in style by the time you’ve finished choosing a color?”

 Concluding that the role I’d chosen to hide this slave re-abduction from the public was too unfamiliar for me to play effectively, I cut directly to the point.
 “We have,” I told her, “an unexpected and pressing social appointment tonight, for which your tardiness could have far more severe consequences than your failure to correctly choose between a purple scarf and a violet one.”

-“Nonsense,” she said, “I’m not—
+“Nonsense,” she said, “I’m not—”

 “It’s the kind of occasion for which the only appropriate color is red,” I cut in, giving special emphasis to the word.

-“Oh,” she said.
 I tugged insistently at her elbow.
+“Now.”